antixenoinitiative/axiwiki/Spire-Operations.md

 -   **Spire sabotage** - An Odyssey (on-foot) activity which requires gathering materials and taking missions from Rescue Megaships to poison parts of the four spires, destroying them and causing waves of powerful thargoid interceptors to spawn.

 > Please see our [thargoids](/en/thargoids) page for a more in-depth explanation thargoid craft types.

+## Ship-based combat basics

+Like any military logistics base, spire sites are patrolled and guarded by a variety of defenders.
+You can expect to see some form of resistance to attack from the air and the ground.
+Enemies you will encounter will normally consist of:

+-   **Revenant** - A small (infantry-level) thargoid combat drone.
+Revenants can be damaged with hand-held weapons.

+-   **Banshee** - A thargoid surface craft, equivalent in size and capability to a human skimmer.
+Eight will be present in each instance when first entered.
+Banshees fire missiles which cause short-term shutdowns to human ship systems, as well as homing mines which detonate shortly after attaching, and a forward facing cannon.
+They have limited flight capability and can be destroyed with ship-based and on-foot weapons.
+For ship-based combat it is possible to clear out banshees from an instance and "hold it open" by ensuring the instance remains occupied by one CMDR whilst another resupplies.
+Banshees will eventually respawn but only in instances which have been running for extensive periods of time (around 12 hours).

+-   **Scout** - Scout packs will spawn in occasionally when summoned by a thargoid under attack, and also each time an interceptor wakes out after being attacked, or emits a shutdown field.

+-   **Orthrus** - A thargoid logistics ship, used to transporting resources and other general support activities.
+Whilst they have no direct offensive capabilities, their defensive shutdown fields and anti-Guardian fields can be disruptive.

+-   **Cyclops** - Cyclops can occasionally be summoned y an under-attack orthrus instead of a pack of scouts.

+-   **Basilisk** - A basilisk can spawn if someone is undertaking spire sabotage.

+-   **Medusa** - A pack of medusas will spawn if a spire is completely sabotaged.

+> Please see our [thargoids](/en/thargoids) page for a more in-depth explanation thargoid craft types.